Keller @ Large: Could Vaccine Passports Be A Future Requirement?

 The division extends to the general public, with a new Morning Consult national poll showing 50% support for employers requiring proof of vaccination from employees returning to the workplace, but only 40% approve of patrons being asked to show proof before entering a business, and just 36% support a ban on unvaccinated customers.

 And Jon Hurst, president of the Massachusetts Retailers Association, reported, “I have absolutely no members coming to me and saying we need a vaccine passport.”
-Hurst said keeping the in-store mask requirement is enough for now until herd immunity opens the commercial floodgates.MORE NEWS: Ransomware Attack Shuts Down Haverhill Schools As Some Students Prepare To Return
+Hurst said keeping the in-store mask requirement is enough for now until herd immunity opens the commercial floodgates.MORE NEWS: Coronavirus In Massachusetts: Today's Developments

 “Consumers are not gonna come back until they feel comfortable, and I feel that they’re gonna feel comfortable when they are fully vaccinated themselves and when they feel that a sufficient percentage of the population is vaccinated,” he said.